csamcharles/EarthObservationPlatformBeta/DevOps.md

 Team Name: Argonauts
 Group Members: Sam Charles, Conor Butte-Landsfried, Michael Baart

-*This document outlines the devOps tools used when creating the Earth Observation Plarform Beta and how these tools ease maintenance and evolution.*
+*This document outlines the devOps tools used when creating the Earth Observation Platform Beta and how these tools ease maintenance and evolution.*

 ## Travis CI